wayne930242/cthulhu-android/README.md

-This application was mainly meant for internal use by our role-playing group, and is released freely as open source software without any guarantee, just in case someone else can benefit from it.
+This application was mainly meant for internal use by our role-playing group, and is released freely as open source software without any guarantee, just in case someone else can somehow benefit from it.
 It is NOT related with, or endorsed by, Chaosium Inc., the publisher of Call of Cthulhu.

 The source code of this application is licensed under the Apache 2.0 License.
 If you come across issues with the code, you can file an issue on the GitHub project page.
 For any suggestions, don't hesitate to email me: xpapad@gmail.com

 ## Special licensing information

+* Call of Cthulhu is a registered trademark of Chaosium Inc. Permission has been kindly granted by Chaosium Inc. to use copyrighted material in this project for non-commercial purposes.
+For more information, visit http://www.chaosium.com

 * The original NumberPicker code was developed by Mike Novak and is available under an Apache 2.0 License.
 For more information, see NOTICE.NumberPicker or